 This section presents the findings of the singular PI associated with Goal 4: Resiliency.
+It should be noted that PIs are not are not accompanied by future performance targets because IDOT does not have the direct ability to improve performance.
 The PI for this goal is:

-• Percent of airports with certified tornado shelters
+Percent of airports with certified tornado shelters